 “As a queer Christian, I often reflect upon how membership in these communities inform my identity, sense of meaning, and self,” says Sarah.
 “I interact with many adolescents and young adults professionally and someday (way too soon!) will be the parent of a teen.
 I’m intrigued by Springtide’s endeavor to research meaning-making with this population.”

-Kenji wears multiple hats—as a hospital chaplain in Chicago, adjunct professor at McCormick Theological Seminary, and community care chaplain for The Obama Foundation’s fellowship program.
+Kenji wears multiple hats—as the Groups Coordinator at Howard Brown Health in Chicago, adjunct professor at McCormick Theological Seminary, and community care chaplain for The Obama Foundation’s fellowship program.
 “In these roles, I provide direct spiritual care to diverse populations in both medical and corporate settings,” he says.
 He is also much involved in his home church St. Paul and the Redeemer Episcopal Church.